Crochet Gauge: 16 - 20 sc = 4” on 7- I-9 hooks (4.5mm-5.5mm)

 Put Up: Skein

-Care: Machine Wash Cold / Tumble Dry Low
+Care: Machine Wash Gentle / Tumble Dry Low

 Acrylic destined for the landfill is given new life with Brava Recycle!
 Our mills have collected waste fibers and sorted them by shade to be remixed, respun, and recycled into gorgeous limited edition heathers.
 Six beautiful neutrals and three sophisticated contrast colors come in DK weight, making this yarn a great choice for making toys, especially animal toys, as well as easy-care accessories, sweaters, blankets, and pillows.

 This yarn is so soft that we were inspired to name it after our favorite snuggly critters!
 Each colorway shares its name with a pet owned by a Knit Picks or WeCrochet team member.
 To find out more about the pets they’re named after, read each color description!

 Note: Because these yarns are made with waste fiber, there may be a high level of variation between lots.
 Be sure to get enough yarn to complete your project